Israel–United Arab Emirates relations: Military cooperation

 In August 2016, pilots from both the Israel Air Force and the UAE Air Force participated in a joint Red Flag training exercise with pilots from Pakistan and Spain, in Nevada in the United States.

 In 2017, the Israel Air Force and the UAE Air Force held a joint exercise with the air forces of the U.S., Italy and Greece, in Greece, called Iniohos 2017.
 Another joint aerial training occurred at Iniohos 2019.

 After 2011, the UAE and Israel actively participated together on the Egyptian government's side against the Sinai insurgency.

 In late August 2020, reports claimed that Israel and UAE plan to establish spy bases on the Yemeni island of Socotra.

 In August 2020, the UAE and Israel reached a historic Israel–United Arab Emirates peace agreement to lead towards full normalization of relations between the two countries.
-The agreement formally became part of the Abraham Accords involving the UAE and Israel and was signed on September 15, 2020.
+The agreement formally became part of the Abraham Accords involving the UAE and Israel and was signed on 15 September 2020.
 Security experts in Israel raised concern that the agreement was paving way for the Trump administration's proposed sale of F-35 stealth fighter jets and other sophisticated weaponry to the UAE.
 Israeli Prime Minister Benjamin Netanyahu opposed the sale of the fighter jets, stating that Israel's position on Middle Eastern states, acquiring such high-end weapons, did not change.
 The UAE Foreign Ministry spokesperson Hend al-Otaiba commented on the link between the Abraham Accord and the proposed sale of US-made F-35 fighter jets to the Emirates, by saying: "In terms of the F35s specifically, this request is not something that emerged from the current accord.
 Our request for the F-35 has been in process for six years now.
 Given that the UAE intends to be a partner to Israel, and already has a deep strategic partnership with the US, we are hopeful the request will be granted."
 Later in October 2020, Israel, in an apparent reference to the F-35, said that it will not oppose US sales of weapon systems to the United Arab Emirates.

 The establishment of formal diplomatic relations between the two countries was said to be the result, most recently, of cooperation and talks between the UAE's National Security Adviser Tahnoun bin Zayed Al Nahyan and Yossi Cohen, the head of Israel's Mossad.

+On 27 October 2025, Israeli state-owned defense company Controp Precision Technologies set up a subsidiary in Abu Dhabi Global Market.